cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/HelicoidalRoadSegment.proto"

-### Description
+### HelicoidalRoadSegment Description

 A simple and configurable helicoidal road showing how to use the Road PROTO in order to create 3D roads.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### HelicoidalRoadSegment Field Summary

 - `name`: could contain the street name